Ukraine’s president accuses Russia of ‘energy terrorism’

 The commander of Ukraine’s armed forces, Valeriy Zaluzhny, said Thursday night that Russian forces had “tripled the intensity of hostilities on certain areas of the front” and were carrying out “up to 80 attacks every day.”

-Zelenskyy’s office said Friday that at least nine civilians were killed and 16 injured in Ukraine over the past 24 hours.
+Zelenskyy’s office said Friday that at least nine civilians were killed and 16 wounded in Ukraine over the past 24 hours.

 The Russian army attacked four cities close to the Zaporizhzhia Nuclear Power Plant with drones and heavy artillery.
 Governor of the Dnipropetrovsk province Valentyn Reznichenko said Friday that houses, cars and a gas pipeline had been damaged overnight in Chervonohryhorivka, and that the town was without electricity.